Today we’d like to introduce you to Sam Mitzel.

 Hi Sam, thanks for sharing your story with us.
 To start, maybe you can tell our readers some of your backstory.

 I didn’t even know my way around a computer at the time, but standing on those factory floors, I found myself staring at the designs and illustrations on the packaging.
 I became curious about how they were made and dug into the process.
 It opened up an entirely new world for me.
-I became fascinated with packaging and design and started taking an interest in brands.
-I started to see how creativity could live beyond paper and pencil, become three-dimensional, and exist in people’s everyday lives.
+I became fascinated with packaging and design and how creativity could live beyond paper and pencil, become three-dimensional, and exist in people’s everyday lives.
 Suddenly, brands, logos, and packaging made sense to me in a whole new way.

-I was fortunate enough to have worked with an incredible Executive Creative Director, Mike Fetrow, who helped me boost my confidence and offered me a job at a small agency he just joined called Fame.
-So, my fiancé, teacup chihuahua, and I packed up and moved to Plymouth, and I started working in downtown Minneapolis, in the historic Rand Tower.
+I was fortunate to work with an incredible Executive Creative Director, Mike Fetrow, who really shaped me into the creative thinker I am today.
+He later offered me a role at a small agency he had just joined called Fame.
+So my fiancé, our teacup chihuahua, and I packed up and moved so I could start working in downtown Minneapolis inside the historic Rand Tower.

-Not long after that, the tower was converted into a hotel, so we moved into a couple of different coworking spaces.
-Then COVID hit (WOOF).
-Despite navigating the pandemic and constant changes, our team did some of our best work that we were so proud of.
-Eventually, we were acquired by the largest independent agency in Minneapolis.
+Not long after, the tower was converted into a hotel, and our team shifted into various coworking spaces.
+Then COVID hit.
+Despite navigating a pandemic and constant change, our small team did some of our best work.
+However, eventually we were acquired by one of the largest independent agencies in the city.

-It was an incredible learning experience, but I also realized how much I missed being part of a small, scrappy, all-in team where every voice mattered and our small team was shaping big things together.
-I started to feel like a number instead of a key part of the creative heartbeat.
-It almost felt like I was moving backward in my career, further from the type of collaborative, hands-on work that energized me and I knew that was a feeling I would never get back at such a large agency.
+It was an incredible learning experience, but I also realized how much I missed being part of a small, scrappy, all-in team where every voice mattered and we were shaping big things together.
+In a larger, more layered structure, I started to feel like a number instead of a key part of the creative heartbeat.
+It almost felt like I was moving backward in my career, further from the type of collaborative, hands-on work and autonomy that energized me.

 Great, so let’s talk business.
 Can you tell our readers more about what you do and what you think sets you apart from others?

-When projects call for expanded capes, I bring in other creatives to round-out the team from writers, developers, photographers, to animators and more.
-Over the years, I’ve built a strong network of talented creatives who I consider my friends.
-We push each other and share creative chemistry and chemistry which elevates the work.
-This setup allows me to scale up when a project needs it, but stay scrappy when needed too.
-This is good for both my business and my clients.
+When projects call for expanded capabilities, I bring in creatives experts to round out the team.
+From writers, developers, and photographers to animators and more.
+Over the years, I’ve built a strong network of talented creatives who I consider friends.
+We push each other, collaborate seamlessly, and share a creative chemistry that elevates the work.
+This setup allows me to scale up when a project needs it, and stay scrappy when that’s the right fit, which is good for both my business and my clients.

-Ultimately, NOD exists to help brands find their edge and show up in a way that’s anything but ordinary.
+Ultimately, NOD exists to help brands find their edge and show up in a way that’s anything but ordinary with work that’s strategic, distinct.

 Let’s talk about our city – what do you love?
 What do you not love?